etn0427/Mech105/Algorithms/luFactor/README.md

     P = the pivot matrix

 ## Instructions
-type luFactor(A) into the command window
+Type luFactor(A) into the command window